mirage/irmin.org/data/tutorial/03_getting-started.md

 ## Transactions

-[Transactions][irmin.s-transaction] allow you to make many modifications using an in-memory tree then apply them all at once.
+Transactions allow you to make many modifications using an in-memory tree then apply them all at once.
 This is done using [with_tree][irmin.s-with_tree]: